 Most local business owners know that online reviews are vital for businesses that want to have a healthy online reputation.
 But just knowing they’re important isn’t enough.
 You must actively manage your online reviews and your business’ reputation to get the true benefit.

-If you’re not yet convinced, you can catch up with our recent blog where we shared a few reasons why reviews can make or break your business.
+If you’re still not convinced, you can catch up in a blog we shared with a few reasons why reviews can make or break your business.

 Many of the online reviews that businesses have are organic – meaning that customers decided on their own to leave one.
-But a study showed that 68% of consumers left a review for a local business when asked.
-The secret to requesting reviews is all in the way that you ask – its about requesting feedback.
+However, one of the best ways to ensure a steady flow of new reviews is simply asking your customers for them.

 Asking for feedback is inherently different than asking a customer to go online and say great things about your business.
 Asking for feedback means that their opinion matters, that they are being heard – it’s a subtle yet important validation that they (and their business) truly are valued.